raj3shp/raj3shp.github.io/ctf-hackthebox-remote.md

     - Attempt manual connections to ftp and mountd services
     - Fire up msfconsole and run some recon against netbios and rpc

-* I hit to possible leads in the recon:
+* I hit two interesting leads in the recon:
    - Dirbuster found bunch of content on port 80

       ```